microsoft/language-server-protocol/_specifications/lsp/3.18/language/codeAction.md

 	 *
 	 * If the kind is generic, such as `CodeActionKind.Refactor`, the
 	 * documentation will be shown whenever any refactorings are returned.
 If
-	 * the kind if more specific, such as `CodeActionKind.RefactorExtract`, the
+	 * the kind is more specific, such as `CodeActionKind.RefactorExtract`, the
 	 * documentation will only be shown when extract refactoring code actions
 	 * are returned.
 	 */
 	kind: CodeActionKind;

 	/**
-	 * Command that is ued to display the documentation to the user.
+	 * Command that is used to display the documentation to the user.
 	 *
 	 * The title of this documentation code action is taken
 	 * from {@linkcode Command.title}